Peppermint has an interesting history.

 Studies show peppermint oil has been found to kill and prevent the growth of food borne illnesses including E. coli, Listeria and salmonella.

 Studies showed peppermint oil kills bacteria that lead to human illnesses like pneumonia-linked bacteria.

 I 'highly dislike' experiencing seasonal allergies.
 My seasonal allergies are the worst in the coldest seasons.
 The constant nasal drip and sneezing can be aggravating, especially in business meetings and conferences.

 I discovered peppermint contains rosmarinic acid, a plant compound found in the mint family.

 Rosmarinic acid is associated to reduce symptoms of allergic reactions like runny nose, itchy eyes, and asthma.

 Invite peppermint to the kitchen festivities!

-I love to bake peppermint with chocolate.
-Whether it's holiday pancakes for breakfast, or cupcakes for Christmas recital, peppermint has many roles—and advantages.
+I love to bake peppermint with various kinds of chocolate.
+Whether it's holiday pancakes for breakfast or cupcakes for Christmas recital, peppermint has many roles—and advantages.

 You can consume the herb in many forms like capsules, oil, leaves, and so on.

 How do you use peppermint in your food dishes?